shedoufleim/Hello-World/README.md

-# Hello-World
+# Hello World!
-This repository creates a Hello World program implemented in Python
+This repository creates a simple Hello World program implemented in Python